red5pro/react-native-red5pro/README.md

 ### Additional Notes

-* You may bew required to set the `Enable Bitcode` Build Setting to a value of `No` in order to use the SDK.
+* You may be required to set the `Enable Bitcode` Build Setting to a value of `No` in order to use the SDK.

 ## Android Project Setup